hashgraph/hedera-block-node/charts/block-node-server/README.md

 ### Enable Loki + Promtail

-By default the stack includes chart dependencies for a loki + promtail stack, to collect logs from the Hedera Block Node and the K8 cluster.
+By default the stack includes chart dependencies for a loki + promtail stack, to collect logs from the Hiero Block Node and the K8 cluster.
 If you prefer to use your own loki+promtail stack, you can disable the stack by setting the following values:

 ```yaml